infertux/bashcov/README.md

 stacks that track changes to `PWD` and `OLDPWD`.
 To determine the full path to the executing script, Bashcov iterates in reverse over the `PWD` stack, testing for the first `$PWD/$BASH_SOURCE` combination that refers to an existing file.
-This heuristic isn't immune to false positives -- under certain combinations of directory stucture, script invocation paths, and working directory changes, it may yield a path that doesn't refer to the currently-running script.
-However, it performs well under the various working directory changes performed in the [test app demo] and avoids the spurious extra hits caused by using subshells in `PS4`.
+This heuristic is susceptible to false positives -- under certain combinations of directory stucture, script invocation paths, and working directory changes, it may yield a path that doesn't refer to the currently-running script.
+However, it performs well under the various working directory changes performed in the [test app demo] and avoids the spurious extra hits caused by using subshells in the `PS4`.

-One final note on innards: Bashcov's `PS4` separates `BASH_SOURCE`, `PWD`, `OLDPWD`, and its other fields using a long random string.
-Although unlikely, it is possible that this string appears in the path of a script under test or in a command the script executes.
-When this happens,  Bashcov won't correctly parse the `PS4` and will abort early with incomplete coverage results.
+One final note on innards: Bash 4.3 fixed a bug in which `PS4` expansion is truncated to a maximum of 128 characters.
+On platforms whose Bash version suffers from this bug, Bashcov uses the ASCII record separator character to delimit the `PS4` fields, whereas it uses a long random string on Bash 4.3 and above.
+When the field delimiter appears in the path of a script under test or in a command the script executes, Bashcov won't correctly parse the `PS4` and will abort early with incomplete coverage results.

 ## Contributing